AlexGalhardo/app.alexgalhardo.com/README.md

 - Also, you can deploy in a tradicional VPS using NGINX

 ## DataBase
-- This project uses PRISMA ORM () with PostgreSQL
+- This project uses PRISMA ORM (https://www.prisma.io/) with PostgreSQL
 - This project also uses JSON as DataBase for learning purposes
-- After installing locally, you can see databases in:
+- After installing locally, you can see/use databases in:
    - ADMINER
       - http://localhost:8080
       - system: postgresql